google/actions-on-google-flashcards-template-sdk/README.md

 2. To login to your Google account, run `gactions login`.
 3. To push your project, run `gactions push`.
    - To fix the validation warnings, update the missing Directory information in the **Deploy** section of the Actions Console.
-   - (Optional) If you need to sync the changes made in the Actions Builder Console with your local `sdk/` directory, you can run `gactions pull`.
+   - If you need to sync the changes made in the Actions Builder Console with your local `sdk/` directory, you can run `gactions pull`.
 4. To deploy your project to the preview environment, run `gactions deploy preview`.

 ## Step 4: Test the converted action